Nehal012/Nehal012/README.md

 Skills: C++ / HTML / CSS / Basic JavaScript for Web design / WordPress design / Basic Python / Cadence EDA(Linux Operator) / Microsoft Word Office / Basic Photoshop and Video Editing

-- 🔭 I’m currently working on part-time freelance content writer
+- 🔭 I’m currently working as a part-time freelance content writer
-- 🌱 I’m currently learning my previous skills to stay in a practise mode
+- 🌱 I’m currently learning my previous skills to stay in a practice mode
-- 👯 I’m looking to collaborate on any software work related to both front-end developer
+- 👯 I’m looking to collaborate on any software related to both front-end developers
 - 🤔 I’m looking for help with doing interns as a fresher in a private or multi-national company
-- 💬 Ask me about HTML And CSS, C++, VLSI, basic python
+- 💬 Ask me about HTML And CSS, C++, VLSI, and basic python
 - 📫 How to reach me: WhatsApp, Email, or Messenger